peterhenryd/psilo/README.md

 ### 🧑‍🔬 Things we'd like to implement

-An unorganized list of unique features we'd like to have down the road.
+An unorganized list of unique features we'd like to have down the road:
-- Static memory management through life-time inference.
+- static memory management through life-time inference.
+-

 ### 🚧 Some things to note